SiriusZYZ/Notes/slbs/hrQA.md

 - I have strong learning ability, which means I can learn things fast and well, even through self-learning.
 I kind of learn by myself in most of my curriculum in a very short time, but my test scores are high.
 My GPA is 3.7 and it's the top 10 percent in my major.
 - I have multi-tasking skills.
 As a postgraduate student looking for a job, I need to balance the time I spend on self-promoting, academic research, and some of the project.
 But I handle them quite well.
 I would have a regular routine to divide my time properly to make progress on different tasks.
 My timetable is also flexible, in case there is a contingency.
 - I am able to collaborate with others quite well and I could blend in the new group quickly.
 In one of my project experience, I don't know any of my teammates at first.
 But after a few round of discussion, I manage to blend in the team and collaborate well with them.
 I even keep in touch with one of the teammate after the project is done, and sometimes we exercise together in the campus.
+- I am also a caring person according to my friends.
+Many of them would reach out to me if they are upset, and I would listen carefully to them and cheer them up.

 disadvantages:
 - Sometimes I get a little bit nervous when something important is about to take place.
 For example, if I am about to give an opening speech in front of many people, I would feel tense the night before.
 But l read a psychology article about anxiety and other negative mood, and it said anxiety is a mood that urge you to prepare for the upcoming difficulties, and it's a normal reaction.
 So whenever I feel anxious, I would  try to do something and get more prepared.
 I guess you can't actually eliminate anxiety but that helps me a lot.